TarHeelProgrammr/Kenan-Flagler-Portfolio/README.md

 ---

 I want to clarify for my personal endevaours (The manual flashloan and the dex arbitrage scanner) I did in fact use AI when developing that software.
 I woudn't consider myself to be lazy or cheating in the software development process.
 Becuase for me AI didn't keep my brain sendentary, by not having to learn all the coding languages in depth traditionally, but rather it weaponized me as a designer.
 Similair to a mathemetician using a calculator for simple multiplication, I believe that as long as you understand conceptually how something works, there is no problem in using technology to help you overcome certain nuances.
 However, that is not to say 'certain nuances' aren't worth learning at all.
-That's how China was able to make powerful AI's by optimizing their alogrithims, even though U.S companies thought they lacked GPU's.